k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/03_task_execution_processes.md

 The task execution is completed when it does not have pending or running executions.
 The **checkMigrateAndUpdateTDMDB** job handles completed task executions as follows:

 1. It updates the execution summary in the TDM DB tables.
-2. It synchronizes the task execution details to Fabric.
+2. It synchronizes the task execution details to Fabric: each task execution is stored as an LUI in the TDM LU.

 #### Updating Execution Summary TDM Tables